cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 ``docker-compose build``.
 As the compose file is in a subdirectory you have to tell ``docker-compose`` where it should look for it using ``--file`` flag.
-Another possibility is to simply change you working directory to the compose file.
+Another possibility is to simply change you working directory to the parent directory of the compose file.

 Starting the containers
 -----------------------